iburzynski/jambhala/README.md

   ```haskell
   module Contracts.MyContract where
   ```

-**IMPORTANT:** you must stage any new contract files you create to git, to make them visible to Nix for compilation.

 In the `jambhala.cabal` file, add your module name (i.e. `Contracts.MyContract`) to the `other-modules` section of the `library` stanza.

+**IMPORTANT:** you must stage any new contract files you create to git before they are visible to Nix for compilation.
+Use the `Source Control` option in the left sidebar of VS Code or stage changes from the command line with `git add`.

 You're now ready to write your contract, which should contain a ***Validator*** value (by convention in the samples this is called `validator`).
 You can then make this the sole exported item in your module declaration (to avoid unnecessary exports) like so: